shivashant25/Nerdio-Lab/Hands-on lab/03-create-users-and-groups.md

 ## Overview

 A security group can have users, devices, groups and service principals as its members and users and service principals as its owners.
-You can create users in the NMM portal and assign them to security groups for further configurations.
+NMM Portal lets us create users and security groups and also gives us the liberty to assign the users to a group for further configurations.

 ## Exercise 1: Create new users for AVD